 This policy covers all “Career State Employees” employed by UNCSA.
 This policy also covers former employees in this category who bring forward a grievance based on an event which occurred during employment if it is brought within a reasonable time after that event, normally no longer than thirty days after the incident(s) leading to the grievance.
-Furthermore, this policy covers non-career State employees and applicants for SPA positions.
+Furthermore, this policy covers non-career State employees and applicants for SHRA positions.

 IV.
 Revision History

 A. February 17, 2011 – Adopted by Board of Trustees as part of UNCSA Policy Manual